shieldgenerator7/DnD-Stories/Agranari/Agranari DnD Races.md

 ## Stats

-HindSightPower: Disadvantage(1d10,1d10,1d10) – How powerful your HindSight is
+HindSightPower: 1d10 (Disadvantage x2)– How powerful your HindSight is

 HindSightUnit: /HindSightPower/